-Doctor Nyarie Sithole, an infectious disease consultant and researcher from Cambridge University said that “many patients who suspect they have long COVID say they feel dismissed by their GPs – some are even being told it’s psychosomatic,” says Sithole, “but from my experience, a good number of them really did have COVID.”
+Doctor Nyarie Sithole, an infectious disease consultant and researcher from Cambridge University, said that “many patients who suspect they have long COVID say they feel dismissed by their GPs – some are even being told it’s psychosomatic,” says Sithole, “but from my experience, a good number of them really did have COVID.”

 “I was one of those people who falsely believed that if you can’t see the illness it’s psychosomatic,” said Lauren Nichols, who contributes to ‘Body Politic’, a support group for long-covid patients.
 “Now I’m living it,” she said.
-“If I have one message for doctors, it’s ‘Believe your patients.’”
+“If I have one message for doctors, it’s: ‘Believe your patients.’”

-Amy Watson founder of the Facebook group ‘Long Haul Covid Fighters’ highlights that “people are waiting two months for an appointment, only to be told it’s their fault, that it’s psychosomatic anxiety.
+Amy Watson, founder of the Facebook group ‘Long Haul Covid Fighters’, highlights that “people are waiting two months for an appointment, only to be told it’s their fault, that it’s psychosomatic anxiety.
 When people feel invalidated, it makes dealing with this much worse.
 A lot of new members come to the group in tears with the same stories.”

-Mady Hornig, an epidemiologist, and psychiatrist at Columbia University also experienced lingering symptoms such as an increased heart rate (tachycardia) following COVID-19.
+Mady Hornig, an epidemiologist, and psychiatrist at Columbia University, also experienced lingering symptoms such as an increased heart rate (tachycardia) following COVID-19.
 She wrote: “If one of my doctors could suggest to me that this post-Covid tachycardia likely reflects some deep-seated unconscious neurosis, then how will anyone without a medical background manage to be properly heard and guided through this?”

-And it’s not just doctors.
+Unfortunately, it’s not just doctors.
 Glasgow-based journalist Vonny Leclerc talks about the difficulty of friends and family to understand that she experiences long-term physical symptoms after having COVID-19.
 “I’ve had messages saying this is all in your head, or it’s anxiety,” she said.